 The Head-Smashed-In Buffalo Jump site in southwestern Alberta makes the list for its evidence of pre-historic life.
 This is the oldest and best-preserved buffalo jump in North America.
 What exactly is a buffalo jump?
 Well, it’s exactly what it sounds like.

-For almost 6,000 years, the indigenous people living here have been hunting wild bison (buffalo) that roamed the area.
-To make the process efficient, they would drive the animals from the nearby Porcupine Hills and herd them towards the edge of the cliff where they then fell to their deaths.
-The animal carcasses would then be processes in a camp below, using all the animal parts for food, clothing and tools.
-There is evidence of a sophisticated operations and about 11 metres (36 feet) of animal bones.
+For almost 6,000 years, the indigenous people living here have hunted wild bison (buffalo) that roamed the area.
+To make the process efficient, they would drive the animals from the nearby Porcupine Hills and herd them toward the cliff’s edge, where they then fell to their deaths.
+The animal carcasses would then be processed in a camp below, using all the animal parts for food, clothing and tools.
+There is evidence of sophisticated operations and about 11 metres (36 feet) of animal bones.

-The practice came to an end mid 19th century and the site made the UNESCO World Heritage Site in Canada list in 1981.
+The practice came to an end in the 19th century, and the site was added to the UNESCO World Heritage Site in Canada list in 1981.

 Historic District of Old Québec (1985)

-With narrow cobblestone streets, centuries-old stone houses and soaring church spires, Quebec City has an old European town vibe.
+Quebec City has an old European town vibe with narrow cobblestone streets, centuries-old stone houses, and soaring church spires.
 It’s a testament to French culture, architecture and history.
 It’s not a surprise that it made the list of World Heritage Sites in Canada in 1985.

 L’Anse aux Meadows National Historic Site (1978)

-The L’Anse aux Meadows National Site is an 11th century Nordic settlement at the tip of the Great Northern Peninsula in Newfoundland.
+The L’Anse aux Meadows National Site is an 11th-century Nordic settlement on the Great Northern Peninsula in Newfoundland.
 These Viking ruins are the earliest European settlement on the continent, with the peat-turf building design resembling those found in Iceland and Greenland.